-Mandatorily effective for periods beginning on or after 1 April 2021 Mandatorily effective for periods beginning on or after 1 January 2022 Mandatorily effective for periods beginning on or after 1 January 2023 IFRS 16 Leases : Covid-19-Related Rent Concessions beyond 30 June 2021 Annual Improvements to IFRSs - 2018- 2020 cycle IFRS 17 Insurance Contracts IAS 16 Property, Plant and Equipment (Amendment - Proceeds before Intended Use) IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors (Amendment - Classification of Liabilities as Current or Non-current) IAS 37 Provisions, Contingent Liabilities and Contingent Assets (Amendment - Onerous Contracts - Cost of Fulfilling a Contract) IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 (Amendment - Disclosure of Accounting Policies) IFRS 3 Business Combinations (Amendment - Reference to the Conceptual Framework) IAS 8 Accounting policies, Changes in Accounting Estimates and Errors (Amendment - Definition of Accounting Estimates) IAS 12 Income Taxes (Amendment - Deferred Tax related to Assets and Liabilities arising from a Single Transaction)
+Mandatorily effective for periods beginning on or after 1 April 2021 Mandatorily effective for periods beginning on or after 1 January 2023 IFRS 16 Leases : Covid-19-Related Rent Concessions beyond 30 June 2021 IFRS 17 Insurance Contracts IAS 1 Presentation of Financial Statements and IAS 8 Accounting Policies, Changes in Accounting Estimates and Errors (Amendment - Classification of Liabilities as Current or Non-current) IAS 1 Presentation of Financial Statements and IFRS Practice Statement 2 (Amendment - Disclosure of Accounting Policies) IAS 8 Accounting policies, Changes in Accounting Estimates and Errors (Amendment - Definition of Accounting Estimates) IAS 12 Income Taxes (Amendment - Deferred Tax related to Assets and Liabilities arising from a Single Transaction)

 ^{}The Group has early adopted the amendment to IFRS 16 Covid-19-Related Rent Concessions beyond 30 June 2021 from annual reporting period beginning on 1 January 2021, as permitted by the amendment.
-The effects of this amendment to IFRS 16 on the recognition and measurement of items in the financial statements are disclosed in note 2.
-The application of the amendments to IFRS 16 did not result in additional associated disclosure requirements being added to IAS 34, therefore, judgment has been applied in determining the extent of disclosures required to achieve the objective of IAS 34.15.
+This amendment has been included in the above table for any entity that has yet to adopt the amendment in their financial statements.